The Merchant of Venice Summary

 Bassanio and some of his pals set off for Belmont in hopes that Bassanio will snag the beautiful and rich Portia.

 We also learn from some gossipy cats in Venice that Shylock was livid when he learned his daughter ran away, screaming "'My daughter!
 O my ducats!
 O my daughter! / Fled with a Christian!
 O my Christian ducats!"
-(2.8.2).
+(2.8.15-16).
+(Check out the priorities here—he's about as angry about the fact his gold is gone as he is about the fact his bouncing baby girl is gone.)
 This is good news for Antonio, who hates Shylock.
 But Antonio doesn't stay happy for long, as he is too busy recovering from the fact that Bassanio has gone off to woo Portia.

 Meanwhile, Portia has hatched a plan to cross-dress and pose as a lawyer to argue Antonio's defense at his trial.
 She tells Lorenzo to look after her house, disguises herself and Nerissa as men, and sets off for Venice in a hurry.
 Also, Graziano randomly marries Nerissa.